rdevans0/acgc/README.md

 # Setup
 This code is tested on Ubuntu 20.04 with Python 3 and CUDA 10.1.
-Other cuda versions can be used by modifying the cupy version in [](requirements.txt), provided that CuDNN is installed.
+Other cuda versions can be used by modifying the cupy version in [requirements.txt](requirements.txt), provided that CuDNN is installed.

 ```bash
 # Set up environment